Glossary of printing terms

 Endpapers

-The paper at the beginning and end of a hardback book, used to fix the inner pages to the inside of the cover.
+The paper at the beginning and end of a hardback book, used to fix the inner 'book block' pages to the inside of the cover.

 F